bemasher/rtlamr/README.md

    * Linux: [source and build instructions](http://sdr.osmocom.org/trac/wiki/rtl-sdr)

 ### Building
-This project requires two other packages I've written for SDR related things in Go.
-The package [`github.com/bemasher/rtltcp`](http://godoc.org/github.com/bemasher/rtltcp) provides a means of controlling and sampling from rtl-sdr dongles via the `rtl_tcp` tool.
+This project requires the package [`github.com/bemasher/rtltcp`](http://godoc.org/github.com/bemasher/rtltcp), which provides a means of controlling and sampling from rtl-sdr dongles via the `rtl_tcp` tool.
 This package will be automatically downloaded and installed when getting rtlamr.
 The following command should be all that is required to install rtlamr.

 	go get github.com/bemasher/rtlamr